rkgIITBh/data-structures.github.io/HTML/analysisQuickSort.md

 <strong>Balanced partitioning</strong>

-The average case of quick sort is more close to the best case than worst case.
+The average case of quick sort is closer to the best case than the worst case.
 It is because balance of partitioning is reflected in recurrence for running time.
 Suppose the partitioning always produces 9-to-1 proportional split, then the recurrence relation will then be:
 <p style="text-align:center">